-ICROSS Canada’s mandate has been, since its inception in 1998, to help those who suffer and haven’t access to basic food and supplies.
+ICROSS Canada’s mandate has been, since its inception in 1998, to help those who suffer and haven’t access to basic food, education, skills, and supplies.
 My parents began ICROSS Canada in an effort to support mostly women and children throughout the world who are in need.

 Today, ICROSS Canada continues to initiate and support projects for health and education.
-In the past three years, since my father passed away, we have continued to be very busy.
-We opened a free health clinic in 2015 that was very kindly named by the local people, The William Willbond Clinic in Ma’in Jordan.
+In the past 8 years, since my father passed away, we have continued to be very busy.
+Our first effort without him included opening a free health clinic in 2015 that was very kindly named by the local people, The William Willbond Clinic in Ma’in Jordan.
 He would have liked that.

 As always, no one at ICROSS Canada is paid.
 We are all volunteers.